-The printtree function traverses the binary tree and prints out all the nodes in the binary tree in studentid order.
-Print out the information one line per student and include a header line to identify the columns of the output.
+The print_tree function traverses the binary tree and prints out all the nodes in the binary tree in studentID order.
+Print out all the student information one line per student and include a header line to identify the columns of the output.